matwate/quick/README.md

 quick config set shell powershell.exe
 ```

-## Potential Upgrades
+## 🗺️ Roadmap

-This tool provides a solid foundation, but there are many ways it could be extended.
-Here are a few ideas for future development:
+`quick` is actively being developed, and here are some of the features we're planning to add:

-*   **Support for More Languages:** The tool is currently hardcoded for Python 3.
-A great upgrade would be to add a `-lang` flag to specify other languages (e.g., C++, Java, Node.js) and their corresponding execution commands.
+-   **🌐 Support for More Languages:** Add a `-lang` flag to specify other languages (e.g., C++, Java, Node.js) and their corresponding execution commands.

-*   **Interactive Test Case Creation:** The `create` command could be enhanced with an interactive mode.
-For example, `quick create -i` could prompt the user to paste the input and expected output directly in the terminal, saving it to the files.
+-   **✍️ Interactive Test Case Creation:** An interactive mode for the `create` command (`quick create -i`) that prompts the user to paste the input and expected output directly in the terminal.

-*   **Configurable Limits:** The 5-second timeout is currently fixed.
-This could be made configurable with a `--timeout` flag.
-Support for memory limit constraints could also be added.
+-   **⏱️ Configurable Limits:** Allow users to configure the timeout and memory limits for test case execution.

-*   **Parallel Test Execution:** To speed up the verification process, the test cases could be run in parallel instead of sequentially.
+-   **⚡ Parallel Test Execution:** Run test cases in parallel to speed up the verification process.

+## 🙌 Contributing

+We welcome contributions from the community!
+If you have an idea for a new feature or want to help improve `quick`, please check out our [Contributing Guide](CONTRIBUTING.md) (you'll need to create this file).

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details (you'll need to create this file).